lauraemilys/code-review-2/README.md

 ## Description

-_{When you load this webpage it will take you to a quiz that will ask various questions to determine what coding language you should learn first.
+_When you load this webpage it will take you to a quiz that will ask various questions to determine what coding language you should learn first.
 It is a fun and silly quiz with zero research behind the questions asked.
-Nevertheless, if you complete the quiz it will tell you what language you should learn first}_
+Nevertheless, if you complete the quiz it will tell you what language you should learn first_

 ## Setup/Installation Requirements